gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

     - Regular reviews: monthly-based reviews culminating in a year-end assessment, continuing to improve into following years, hence modifying inputs and processes

-- Information security strategic planning
+- _Information security_ strategic planning

   - Aligned with enterprise and IT strategic planning

-  - A _strategic plan_ is a document used to communicate, within the organization, the organization’s goals, the actions needed to achieve those goals, and all the other critical elements developed during planning exercises
+  - A _strategic plan_ is a document used to communicate, within the organization, the organization’s goals and the actions needed to achieve those goals

     - This should be approved by executives and committees, while regularly reviewed

 == Organizational structure

-The _organizational structure_ to deal with cybersecurity depends on the size of the organization, its type, and the organization’s degree of dependence on IT.
+The #underline[organizational structure ]to deal with cybersecurity depends on the size of the organization, its type, and the organization’s degree of dependence on IT.

 - The Information Security Governance Framework includes the governing cycle to direct, monitor, and evaluate the ISMS